dl9lj/station/README.md

 sudo apt-get install python-wxgtk2.8 sudo apt-get install python-wxgtk3.0

 There are no discrete values at level meter.
-The level shall only shows that power goes out and hopefully nothing comes back.
+The level shall only show that power goes out and hopefully nothing comes back.
 The Python tool calculates from FWD and REF the SWR level.
 Sometimes there is some delay between pressing PTT and showing the output power - in that case it often helps to start the Python tool again.
-In case of high REF values the antenna can be tuned via the antenna tuner.
+In case of high REF values the antenna can be tuned via the antenna tuner control buttons.

 #### Arduino Box